Ravi-7093/Ravi-7093/README.md

               🧠 I’m currently learning Web Developement and Problem Solving.

-              🌱 I am trying to the better version of myself.
+              🌱 I am trying to be the better version of myself.

               ⚡ In my free time, I solve problems on Leetcode and watch movies.